• Document Up to Date

 Delay Processor

-Processor that stops the pipeline execution for a given number of seconds.
+Processor that pauses the pipeline execution for a given number of seconds.

 Properties